 Just think your email could be something as simple as John@YourLastname.com

 5 Benefits of Having Your Email Hosted at Your Domain:

 1. A Smaller Target for Cyber Attacks

 First of all, smaller companies are less likely to be the target of hackers.
 Hackers tend to feel less inclined to waste efforts on a smaller payout.
-They would much rather the satisfaction of breaching something bigger with higher security to prove their abilities.
+They would much rather have the satisfaction of breaching something bigger with higher security to prove their abilities.

 2. More Control

 With the massive size of a company like Yahoo, it is harder to see every little thing sneaking its way through their servers.
-It would become obvious sooner with a smaller business.
+It would become evident sooner with a smaller business.
 Therefore, a smaller company would also be able to understand your email usage, detecting extreme changes to your account quicker than larger corporations.

 3. More Customization

 Furthermore, you can add spam filtering and virus removals, plus choose between different types of email protocols, including filtering out vulnerable attachments.

 This means you will have greater control over the way in which you interact with your email, and it can be customized to suit your individual business needs.